 Our aim is that by 2025 New Zealand’s marine environment is healthy, resilient and thriving; an environment New Zealanders live in harmony with, feel proud of and connected to.
-A representative network of marine protected areas has been created around New Zealand (including the creation of the Kermadec Ocean Sanctuary); fisheries being managed in a sustainable way.
-By-catch of non-target species – particularly threatened species – has been reduced to a level which does not impact populations.
+We want to see: a representative network of marine protected areas created around New Zealand (including the creation of the Kermadec Ocean Sanctuary); fisheries being managed in a sustainable way; and by-catch of non-target species – particularly threatened species – reduced to a level which does not impact populations.

 Find out more about our work to protect New Zealand’s ocean environment here.